larrymahumot/larrymahumot/README.md

 # Hi, I'm Larry Bert Mahumot <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-Cloud and Networking with a huge interest Cyber Security, IT Support, IT Automation, Linux Administrator, Aws Cloud, Cloud Engineer, Data Engineer, Data Science, Machine Learning and Big Data Analysis other MOOCs lover as you can see!
+Cloud and Networking with a huge interest: Cyber Security, IT Support, IT Automation, Linux Administrator, Aws Cloud, Cloud Engineer, Data Engineer, Data Science, Machine Learning and Big Data Analysis other MOOCs lover as you can see!

 📫 How to reach me